$ cd fundamentals-of-devops

 res.end('Fundamentals of DevOps!\n');

-Next, build a new AMI using Packer:
+Next, in the ch3/packer folder, build a new AMI:

 $ packer build sample-app.pkr.hcl

-module to this new ID and run apply
+module and run apply

 $ tofu apply